Couple allegedly denied entry at Mumbai club for being Indian!

-Bandra couple Jennifer Chavan and Shanu Mallik were turned away from Trilogy club in Juhu as the Portuguese PR manager said Indians were “undesirable and unfit” for the place; club claims they were stopped as they were late and not on the guest list
+Bandra couple claims the Portuguese PR manager of Juhu's Trilogy Club turned them away saying Indians were "undesirable and unfit" for the place; club claims they weren't on the guest list

 In 1932, Pritilata Waddedar led an attack on the Pahartali European Club in Kolkata, which had a board hung up, saying ‘Dogs and Indians Not Allowed’.
 Chased by the British police, she consumed potassium cyanide, giving up her life in the hope that Indians would be able to live without discrimination in their motherland.

 Cut to July 26, 2015, and a Bandra couple was denied entry into a nightclub in Juhu.
 The Portuguese PR Manager allegedly told them that Indians were “undesirable and unfit” for the place, which calls itself ‘Mumbai’s Most Alluring Nightspot’ on its website.

 Around 2.30 am on Sunday, Jennifer Chavan, who works for an event management company went to the Trilogy nightclub in Hotel Sea Princess in Juhu.
 Chavan, who says she has been to the club several times, had gone there with her boyfriend Shanu Mallik to mark his birthday.